Youseii/Youseii/README.md

 # **Want to add a new feature?**
 If you want to add a new feature to one of my projects feel free to open a pull request on any of them!

-# **Want to support me?**
-The easiest way you can do that is to leave a star on the project!